wynkoopsigfried/Trading_Strategies/README.md

 # Trading_Strategies

-# A small collection of projects that allow you to algorithmically enter and exit trades, hopefully generating a profit.
+# A small collection of projects that allow you to algorithmically enter and exit trades in equities or crypto assets, hopefully generating a profit.